canonical/platform-engineering-docs/documentation/architecture-design-record-guidance.md

 Description, and Reference.
 - Keep the description short and written in a way that people from different teams can understand.
-- As a reference, you can add specifications, discourse posts, Mattermost threads, or any other resources that add context on how the decision was made.
+- As a reference, you can add specifications, Discourse posts, Mattermost threads, or any other resources that add context on how the decision was made.